xixifish/movie-recommender/notes/progress.md

    reach the query.
 The server has to load the same matrix the export used, or the scores still look fine and mean nothing.

+2. **Build the default film list.** Q6 decided it: films unlike each other, not the most voted.
+The rules are worked out but not confirmed:
+   - Two vote floors, 3000 for older films and 1500 for films since 2020
+   - Rating at least 7.0
+   - At most one film per director, caps per genre and per decade, and a quota of recent films.
+   - Then greedy "pick the film least like everything chosen so far".
+   - Build 250, so five screens of 50 can page through it with no repeats.

-2. **Deploy.** Three parts.
+3. **Deploy.** Three parts.
 The app is static files, so Netlify or Vercel, five minutes.
 The server is harder: it holds a 90MB model, free tiers sleep, and waking up means reloading the model, so the first search after a quiet spell could take ten seconds.
 Decide whether to pay to keep it warm or show something honest while it wakes.
 And `localhost:8000` becomes an environment variable.

-3. **Before it is public.** TMDB's terms require their logo and a credit line.
+4. **Before it is public.** TMDB's terms require their logo and a credit line.
    `assets/tmdb_logo.svg` is already there, waiting for a footer.

-4. **Test the tap loop with 5 to 10 people.** Answers Q1, and Q3 says how to measure it.
+5. **Test the tap loop with 5 to 10 people.** Tests whether the four tap numbers are right.
+Q3 says how to measure it.
 Do it on the live site.

-5. **Send the saved list to an email.** The last thing in `docs/01-introduction.md` that has never been built.
+6. **Send the saved list to an email.** The last thing in `docs/01-introduction.md` that has never been built.
 Needs the server, an email service, and a form for the address.
 The button and the icon are in;
    `sendEmail` is empty.

-6. **The LLM filter layer.** Finding 5 needs two conditions held at once, and nothing else in the design can do that.
+7. **The LLM filter layer.** Finding 5 needs two conditions held at once, and nothing else in the design can do that.

-7. **A mobile version.** Two different jobs.
+8. **A mobile version.** Two different jobs.
 The layout half is one media query: less padding, the section row stacking, the `min-width` removed.

    The controls half is a design question, and it is the hard part.
 Without hover there is no way to mark a film.
-Buttons always visible means every poster is permanently covered by three circles.
-Tap to reveal, then tap to choose, makes rating two actions when the whole spec is built on it being one.
-Worth solving in Figma before any CSS.

-8. **A confidence floor on `director` and `genres`**, after adding more name queries.
+9. **A confidence floor on `director` and `genres`**, after adding more name queries.
 Least urgent, now that the ceiling is in.

+10. Consider adding TV shows to the catalogue

 **Baseline: 128/170 (75%), run 2026-08-31-1256.** Every change from now on gets measured against that.